Dabvexx/DabVexx.github.io/_posts/2025-5-12-music-test.md

 - 3d
 ---

-WIP.
+(a bit wip, subject to change)
 This is a show of the process of my journey learning music recently using FL Studio and IK multimedia tools.

 ---

+# Overview

+This is the result of me learning how to make music via production of a lofi song.
+I wanted to do lofi as it's a pretty easy genera to learn, and I've always loved the vibe of lofi

+This project wouldn't have been possible without a friend guiding me through the UI of FL Studio.
+They taught me alot of tricks, such as scale snapping, triads, and chords.

-I use FLEX for the bass and guitar section, and ik multimedias synthronic to make the synth parts, as well as use an ambiant track for the rain.
+I used many different pluggins to make the songs.
+I use FLEX for the bass and guitar section, a custom lofi drum kit, and ik multimedias synthronic to make the synth parts, as well as use an ambiant track for the rain.

+I also used pluggins such as reverb and equalizer to get that echoy and lofi feel.

 ---